Changing Storage of the Root File System. [EMMC to SDMMC]

 Most of the time EMMC flash is not enough.
-On this blog post, we will explain how to move your root file system on EMMC flash to SDCard on SDMMC slot.
+In this blog post, we will explain how to move your root file system on EMMC flash to SDCard on SDMMC slot.
+This process can be used for all JetPack versions.

 This post applicable to: